lvinno/todo_list/README.md

 1. add displayMode: all/ finish / unfinish
 2. add finish style
 3. try to use antd List to redesign the output.
+4. use redux to redesign the data flow.